iritkatriel/peps/pep-066x.rst

 The data in the code object can be classified as either purely numeric (sizes, instructions, line numbers, etc.) or actual objects (names and constants).
-Packing the purely numeric data into a table is trivial, it the objects that need consideration.
+Packing the purely numeric data into a table is trivial, it is the objects that need consideration.

 For objects that are not used, storing the data in tables is an obvious win.
 For objects that are used, they need to be created.
 For any object that we store as a constant,